SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: : Formally Secure Compilation Framework

 We define the compilation of partial programs (\ls{compile_prog} in \autoref{fig:model_sec_comp}, denoted as $\cmp{P}$) as wrapping the partial source program in a new function of type \ls{prog}$^T$.
 The partial target program takes as argument an instantiated target context whose specification states that it modifies only shareable references.
 Therefore, to enforce the other assumptions made by the partial source program, \secrefstar{} adds to the compiled program the higher-order contracts using \ls{safe_import}.

-We now introduce the back-translation (the dual of compilation, denoted by $\bak{C}$).
-It is used in the proofs of soundness and Robust Relational Hyperproperty Preservation (\autoref{sec:sc-soudness-rrhp}).
-Back-translation takes a target context and produces a source context.
-We define it as instantiating the context and then adding the higher-order contracts.
-One immediately observes that this is exactly what happens during compilation plus target linking, which can be proved as the next equality.
+We define the back-translation of target contexts (denoted by $\bak{C}$) as instantiating the context and then adding the higher-order contracts to produce a source context.
+One immediately observes that this is exactly what happens during compilation plus target linking, and since source linking is just function application, it means syntactic inversion law can be proved just by unfolding definitions.